ART & ORGANISM notes on

 “ADAPTATION” can be a confusing term because of the many ways it is used.
 For example, “adaptation” can refer to both processes and products:

-(1) a “developmental” change such as that of a sense organ that make it less responsive to repetitive but irrelevant stimuli, or
+(2) “developmental” change such as that of a sense organ that becomes less responsive to repetitive but irrelevant stimuli, or

 Organisms can be viewed as complex, interconnected ensembles of anatomical, physiological, or behavioral TRAITS that contribute to FITNESS —an individual’s ability to survive, thrive, and reproduce.
 LIFE depends on how well animals COPE with challenges to their biological NEEDS, and arguably, the supreme need is fitness.